-The Scheme is made up of a defined benefit ("DB") section, a defined contribution ("DC") section, and an Additional Voluntary Contribution ("AVC") section.
-The DC members' benefits have been transferred to an alternate arrangement and no assets remain within the Scheme.
+The Scheme is made up of a defined benefit ("DB") section and an Additional Voluntary Contribution ("AVC") section.
+The Scheme previously included a DC Section but these benefits have been transferred to an alternative arrangement and no associated assets remain in the Scheme.

-All statements contained within this SIP relate to all sections unless explicitly stated.
+All statements contained within this SIP relate to only the DB and AVC sections.
 The Scheme was established under Trust and is registered with HM Revenue and Customs under the Finance Act 2004.